Home Reports

 Yes, under Part 3 of the Housing (Scotland) Act 2006, a person who is responsible for marketing a house must provide a Home Report to any prospective purchasers.
 To do this you will need to commission a chartered surveyor (or approved provider) to carry out the Single Survey and Energy Report.
 You must also complete a Property Questionnaire.

-• is unlikely to have sufficient means to buy the house in question
+(a) Is unlikely to have sufficient means to buy the house;

-• is not genuinely interested in buying the house
+(b) Is not genuinely interested in buying the house, or

-• is not a person to whom the seller is likely to be prepared to sell the house (this does not allow people to discriminate, say on grounds of race)
+(c) Is not a person to whom the seller is likely to be prepared to sell the house (though this does not allow any seller to discriminate on grounds such as race).

 The seller is responsible for providing the Home Report.
-There is nothing in the legislation insisting that the buyer must reimburse the seller for the cost of the Home Report.
+There is nothing in the legislation which requires a buyer to reimburse the seller for the cost of the Home Report.
+In practice, the seller almost always meets the cost of the Home Report.

 The cost of a Single Survey and Energy Report will be set by individual surveying firms and will vary according to the size of the house.
-Sellers are advised to consider a number of quotes from different providers before making a decision.
-There should be very little, if any, costs associated with the Property Questionnaire as it is completed by the seller of the home.
+Sellers may wish to consider quotes from different providers before making a decision.
+There should be very little, if any, costs associated with the Property Questionnaire if it is completed by the seller of the home.

 The legislation says that the documents should be no more than 12 weeks old when the house is put on the market.

-11. Will the Home Report have a specified shelf life? (i.e. should sellers have to pay for refreshed surveys if their houses have not sold after a few months?)
+Will the Home Report have a specified shelf life? (i.e. should sellers have to pay for "refreshed surveys" if their houses have not sold after a few months?)

 A Buyer should ask whoever is advertising the house for sale for a copy Home Report.
 This is usually an estate agent/solicitor, but could be another business or individual.